There are now 2 possible online modes for units:

 - Level 1 elective

-- Indicative assessments in this unit are as follows: (1) continuing assessment and (2) final examination.
+Indicative assessments in this unit are as follows: (1) essay; (2) tests (3 tests worth 10% each); and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)